Dogs & Wildlife

 Dogs and wildlife don't mix

-Dog attacks are one of the biggest threats to many wildlife species, so it is important that we are all responsible with pet dogs.
+Dog attacks are one of the biggest threats to many wildlife species.
+The presence of dogs is also known to disturb and stress birds, mammals and reptiles.
+Therefore, it is important that we are all responsible with pet dogs.
 When walking a dog, it is vital to keep the dog under effective control.
 If it is necessary to maintain control, the dog should be kept on a lead.

 Some wildlife can bite, sting or scratch dogs if they are attacked.
 Koalas and possums can inflict nasty scratches.
 Snakes can bite dogs and European bees can sting them.
 Keeping a dog on a lead protects wildlife and also your dog.